 An industry source relayed this strategy to Fox News:

-If we're going to have a conversation, then let's have a comprehensive conversation If we're going to talk about the Second Amendment, then let's also talk about the First Amendment, and Hollywood, and the video games that teach young kids how to shoot
+If we're going to have a conversation, then let's have a comprehensive conversation If we're going to talk about the Second Amendment, then let's also talk about the First Amendment, and Hollywood, and the video games that teach young kids how

 If you really want to stop incidents like this.
 Passing one more law is not going to do a damn thing.
 Columbine happened when?
 In 1999.
 Smack in the middle of the original assault-weapons ban.